justinhj/astar-algorithm-cpp/README.md

 Compatibility notes:

-This version of the code requires any standards compliant C++98/03
+This version of the code requires any standards compliant C++ using std C++11